Sterley Stanley

 Sterley Stanley (born June 24, 1966) is an American politician and businessman serving as a member of the New Jersey General Assembly from the 18th district.
 He assumed office on January 27, 2021, succeeding Nancy Pinkin.

 Early life

-Born in India, Stanley was raised in Brooklyn, where he graduated from Xaverian High School in 1984.
+Born in Karnataka, India, Stanley emigrated as a child to Brooklyn, where he graduated from Xaverian High School in 1984.
 He later relocated to East Brunswick, New Jersey.

 Career

-Prior to entering politics, he worked as an insurance broker and a financial services representative for Mass Mutual New Jersey.
-He was also a sales representative for MetLife.
-Stanley served as a member of the East Brunswick Town Council from 2017 to 2021.
+Prior to entering politics, he worked in the insurance and financial services industry.
+Stanley began his career in politics when he was elected to serve as a member of the East Brunswick township council where he also served as Council President.

 New Jersey General Assembly

-He was chosen by a special convention of Democratic Party county committee members to the New Jersey General Assembly and assumed office on January 27, 2021, succeeding Nancy Pinkin, who had resigned from office to become the County Clerk of Middlesex County.
-Stanley is the first legislator of South Asian descent to represent his district.
+Assemblyman Stanley was elected by a special convention of Middlesex County Democratic County Committee-Members to the New Jersey General Assembly and assumed office on January 27, 2021, succeeding Nancy Pinkin, who had resigned from office to assume the office of County Clerk for Middlesex County.
+Stanley is the first Asian-American legislator to be elected to represent the 18th Legislative district, which is home to the largest concentration of Asian Americans in New Jersey and the highest concentration of Indian Americans in the United States.

+Committees

+Committee assignments for the 2024—2025 Legislative Session are: